LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

 * [Running demo applications with debug log](#running-debug)
 * [Authors](#author)
 * [References](#references)

+## <a id="overview"></a>Messenger Bot API Demo overview

+This demo project shows how to implement the Messenger BOT API console applications with the REST and WebSocket APIs in [Python](https://www.python.org/) programming language.
+The applications makes an authentication with [RDP](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) Authentication service, then lets developers interact with Messeger Application/Chatroom on behalf of Bot via the REST and WebSocket APIs.
+- *chatBotAPIPythonREST.py*: A REST API example that sends chat message to individual and a Chatroom.
+- *chatBotAPIPythonWS.py*: A REST and WebSocket APIs example that sends and receives chat message with a Chatroom.
+- *rdpToken.py*: A Python module that manages RDP Authentication process for chatBotAPIPythonREST.py and chatBotAPIPythonWS.py applications.

+Note: Please note that the main concept for using Messager Bot REST and WebSocket APIs are the same for all technologies (see [JavaScript example](https://github.com/Refinitiv-API-Samples/Tutorial.MessengerChatBot.JavaScript)).

 ## <a id="prerequisite"></a>Prerequisite
 This tutorial source code requires the following dependencies.